frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Project conclusion

+If I want to draw the conclusion of the model performance, I think I should should all the matrix against models and dataset.
+And here is the results:

 ...

-- the conclusions you have drawn from the models performance and
-- how you would improve the model/data
+I think the features of the data is not rich enough to determine the winning of the football game.
+To improve the models, I think I need to spend more time to get more useful features as the new inputs.
+After that, it would be worth to tune the hyperparameters and trying different subset of data.

+In this project, I go through the process to implement a data science pipeline that predicts the outcome of a football match.
+Although the outcome is not good enough as the final product quality, I think it is a good experience for me to work as a data scientist.

-- Go back over your entire documentation to make sure everything is clear, concise and reads well
+(Go back over your entire documentation to make sure everything is clear, concise and reads well)